-As illustrated in Figures 6-7 and 6-8, the areas with the highest number of collisions involving bicyclists roughly mirror those with the greatest number of automobile collisions, which could potentially indicate areas with unsafe infrastructure for bicyclists and pedestrians.
-Approximately 67% of total bike accidents and 88% of fatal and severe injury accidents occur on streets without bike lanes or bike paths in Ventura County.
+As illustrated in Figures 6-7 and 6-8, the areas with the highest number of collisions involving bicyclists and pedestrians roughly mirror those with the greatest number of collisions overall, including automobiles, which could potentially indicate areas with unsafe infrastructure for bicyclists and pedestrians.
+For comparative purposes, this analysis shows the number of collisions normalized by million vehicle miles traveled.
+As mentioned in Chapter 5, approximately 67% of total bike accidents and 88% of fatal and severe injury accidents occur on streets without bike lanes or bike paths in Ventura County.
 As transportation improvements are planned for Ventura County, the most dangerous streets should be prioritized for treatments that can improve the safety of all travelers.
 This is especially important for encouraging a mode shift from private automobiles to active transportation and public transit, as people will be unlikely to opt out of using cars if they do not feel safe.